 Sustainability does not have an adequate or supportive legal foundation, in spite of the many environmental and natural resources laws that exist.
 If we are to make significant progress toward a sustainable society, we need to develop and implement new or modified laws and legal institutions.
 Government, business, and nongovernmental organizations increasingly demand legal work that addresses sustainable development issues.

-Professor John Dernbach is the director of the Environmental Law and Sustainability Center.
-His work on sustainable development, climate change, and environmental law is known throughout the world.
+Emeritus Professor of Law John Dernbach's work on sustainable development, climate change, and environmental law is known throughout the world.

 The Center’s work also includes teaching by other respected full-time and part-time professors.
 No other law school has this combination of sustainability and climate change experience.
 The Center is known nationally and internationally for its scholarship and advocacy on sustainable development and climate change.